uranian throne

 “No!” they all say, or shake their heads.

-“Well, if he sees fit, he can let you know of it,” I drily remark.
+“Well, if he sees fit, he can confide the fact to you,” I drily remark.
 “Suffice it for me to say that Dempelath has used it to stir the world.
 His intention is to bring the evil of Earth across the void to Ooranye.”

 I've blurted it now.
-Until this moment, I myself had shied from the truth.
+Until this moment I had pertinaciously shied from the truth.

 With a slow nod, the Sunnoad says heavily, “Show him the crystal, Yadon.”